 - Preheat oven to 350°

 - In a large bowl, combine peaches, sugar ( see notes) spices, salt, lemon juice, vanilla and cornstarch.
 Toss to coat evenly, and gently fold in berries.
 Taste and adjust sugar, adding more, if berries are particularly tart.

-- Place the fruit only, in a greased 10 inch cast iron skillet, and heat over the stove over medium heat, until just bubbling and hot in the center about 7-9 minutes.
+- Place the fruit only, in a greased 10 inch cast iron skillet, and heat over the stove over medium heat, until just bubbling and hot in the center about 8-9 minutes.
+If this looks overly “juicy” feel free to spoon out some of the liquid ( this mostly happens with over ripe fruit and plums).

 - While this is heating, make the topping.
 Combine flour, sugar and salt in a mixing bowl.

 - Mix the melted butter into the flour and sugar and combine to form a crumbly dough.

-- Pat handfuls of dough into palm-sized disks 1/2-inch thick.
+- Pat handfuls of dough into 2 inch-wide disks, 1/2-inch thick.
+They dont have to look perfect.

-- Add disks to the top, overlapping a little bit if you like, sprinkle crumbles of the remaining dough, into all the nooks and crannies, and place in the hot oven and bake until bubbly, golden and crispy, about 45 minutes – checking at 20-30 minutes to see if it’s getting too dark and if so, lightly cover with foil for a bit.
+- Add disks to the top, overlapping a little bit if you like, sprinkle crumbles of the remaining dough, into all the nooks and crannies, and place in the hot oven and bake until bubbly, golden and crispy, about 45 -55. minutes – checking at 20-30 minutes to see if it’s getting too dark and if so, rotate or lightly cover with foil for a bit.